What Is Rehabilitation?

 Funding of Rehabilitation Programs

-The rehabilitation programs throughout Sydney and Australia are funded by the Australian, territory, and state governments.
+The rehabilitation programs and services throughout Sydney and Australia are funded by the Australian, territory, and state governments.
 The rehabilitation programs aim to provide the support deserving individuals need to go on with their life.
 They are offered to all Australian citizens and holders of a permanent residence visa.
 There are also many NGOs that help fund the programs.